MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -MAPSReporting

-Specifies the type of membership in Microsoft Active Protection Service.
-This services is an online community that helps you choose how to respond to potential threats.
+Specifies the type of membership in the Microsoft Active Protection Service.
+MAPS is an online community that helps you choose how to respond to potential threats.
 The community also helps prevent the spread of new malicious software.
 Valid values are:

 - 0 or Disabled: Send no information to Microsoft.
 This is the default value.
-- 1 or Basic: Send basic information to Microsoft about detected software, including where the software came from, the actions you applied (manually or automatically), and whether the actions succeeded.
+- 1 or Basic: Send basic information to Microsoft about detected software, including where the software came from, the actions you applied (manually or automatically), and whether the action succeeded.
 - 2 or Advanced: In addition to basic information, send more information to Microsoft about malicious software, spyware, and potentially unwanted software, including the location of the software, filenames, how the software operates, and how it affects your computer.

 If you join this community, you can choose to automatically send basic or additional information about detected software.
 Additional information helps Microsoft create new definitions.
 In some